H-Moji-H/mysql-biochar-sales-analysis/README.md

 Tables: The following tables were created in the database:

-county_lookup - has all the counties/regions where the product is sold
+-county_lookup - has all the counties/regions where the product is sold

 agent_lookup - contains sales agent data